March 2 , 2022

 Perhaps then we should all consider becoming lawyers.

-But, the only mechanism even purporting to discipline probate attorneys is the Bar Association and its Bar complaint system.
+The only mechanism even purporting to discipline probate attorneys is the Bar Association and its Bar complaint system.
 In most states this system is purported to exist to protect the public and maintain the public’s trust necessary for the courts to retain their legitimacy.

 But our research paints a very different picture.
 From our perspective, the Bar Association in nearly every state serves to unswervingly protect and insulate its member attorneys from any causes that would reduce their income or infringe on their ability to practice.
 The structure of the bar complaint process is such that a citizen with valid complaints about inappropriate behavior of any given attorney must be prepared to submit endless paperwork to successive layers of bar bureaucracy, wait years in many cases, submit to interrogation by supposedly independent referees, and most egregiously be subject to vicious retaliation of the accused attorney as we have seen so many times in probate cases.
 Given that the probate attorneys and guardians control the lives of our loved ones, it takes great courage to even attempt to file a Bar complaint.